MainaZaquir/Kenya-Real/README.md

 # 🏡 KenyaReal – Modern Real Estate Platform for Kenya

 KenyaReal is a **next-gen real estate web application** built specifically for the Kenyan market.
-It bridges the trust gap in local property platforms by focusing on **verified agents, affordability, and rich neighborhood insights** — all wrapped in a **mobile-first, PWA experience**.
+It bridges the trust gap in local property platforms by focusing on **verified agents, affordability, and rich neighborhood insights**.

 Unlike generic listing sites, KenyaReal helps users find **not just a home, but the right home.**